CSS VARSITY COACHES

 Coach Little has been involved with coaching basketball for 22 seasons in and around the Colorado Springs area.
 From 2005-2008 he served as the MS Head Boys’ Basketball Coach at CSS, where his son Jalen helped to lead the Kodiaks to an overall 66-3 record and three Black Forest League and Tournament Championships.
 Coach Little is proud of the 3 banners that hang in Tutt Field House, representing his connection and appreciation for CSS, a place he considers “home” in many aspects.
 Little’s career as an Intelligence Operation Specialist in the US Air Force ended with his retirement in 2006; however, his current placement as a Government Civil Service Employee with the 1st Space Operations Squadron keeps him busy at Schriever Air Force Base before heading to CSS for his favorite job, coaching the Kodiaks.
 He has been married to his high school sweetheart, Tanya, for 35 years and together they have raised their two sons Ryann (35) and Jalen (25).
 Ryann played basketball at UCCS and Jalen at Abilene Christian University in Texas.

-Paul Smith, Assistant Varsity Boys’ Basketball
+Rob Morley, Assistant Varsity Boys’ Basketball

 Rick Thompson, Assistant Varsity Girls’ Tennis